awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ssh-unixes.md

    ```

    You are asked to confirm the connection because `git-codecommit.us-east-2.amazonaws.com` is not yet included in your known hosts file\.
 The CodeCommit server fingerprint is displayed as part of the verification \(`a9:6d:03:ed:08:42:21:be:06:e1:e0:2a:d1:75:31:5e` for MD5 or `3lBlW2g5xn/NA2Ck6dyeJIrQOWvn7n8UEs56fG6ZIzQ` for SHA256\)\.
 **Note**
 CodeCommit server fingerprints are unique for every AWS Region\.
 To view the server fingerprints for an AWS Region, see [Server fingerprints for CodeCommit](regions.md#regions-fingerprints)\.
-**Note**
-CodeCommit server fingerprints are unique for every AWS Region\.
-To view the server fingerprints for an AWS Region, see [Server fingerprints for CodeCommit](regions.md#regions-fingerprints)\.